Skip navigation

 There are two main types of fecal occult blood tests:

-- The fecal immunochemical test (iFOBT or FIT) uses antibodies to find blood in stool.
-Research shows that FIT testing is better at finding colorectal cancers than gFOBT testing.
+• The fecal immunochemical test (iFOBT or FIT) uses an antibody, a type of protein that attaches to hemoglobin (blood) in stool.
+FIT is considered better at finding blood in your stool than gFOBT testing.
 A FIT test requires stool samples from one to three separate bowel movements, depending on the brand of the test.

 Different test kits have different instructions, so it's very important to follow the specific instructions that come with your kit.
 The typical process for gathering a stool sample usually includes these general steps:

-- Collecting a bowel movement.
-Your kit may include a special paper to place over your toilet to catch your bowel movement.
-Or you may use plastic wrap or a clean, dry container.
+• Collecting a bowel movement.
+Your kit may include special paper to place over your toilet to catch your bowel movement.
+You may also use plastic wrap or a clean, dry container.
 If you are doing a guaiac test, be careful not to let any urine mix in with your stool.

 Will I need to do anything to prepare for the test?